-If you’re a regular visitor to the blog, you’ll know I’m a huge fan of savoury-sweet flavour profiles.
+If you’re a regular visitor to the blog, you’ll know I’m a huge fan of savoury-sweet flavour combinations.
 I also love cooking in tandem with the seasons so including heirloom carrots and Clemengold mandarins were an obvious choice.
-This then forms the basis for tonight’s tray bake recipe.
+This then forms the basis for tonight’s tray bake.
 Growing up we only knew about naartjies, but these winter fruits have since advanced to include seasonal varietals that are seedless, sweet and super juicy with an intensely perfumed, oily skin.

 Asian cuisine is celebrated for its vibrantly fresh taste with a well balanced ratio of savoury, sweet, acid and heat.
 This hot sauce and honey glaze is punchy and bright, helped along of course, by the zesty juice of mandarins.
-Once the chicken skins are blistered and the sauce reduced, a scattering of fresh coriander and toasted cashew nuts finishes off our stay-in Chinese ‘take out’.
+Once the chicken skins are blistered and the sauce reduced, a scattering of fresh coriander and toasted cashew nuts is all this home-cooked ‘take out’ needs.
 The beauty of a tray bake is tossing everything together in a haphazardly casual way and letting the oven do all the work, which is what a speedy Monday supper is all about.

-Side note: Locally, Clemengold are available from Woolworths.
+Side note: Clemengolds are available from Woolworths.
 Alternatively, clementines, naartjies or oranges will be a good substitute.

 Recipe broadly adapted from here